lobuljen/quill1-table-custom/README.md

 Still there are some worth to mention which should be dealt with.

 * Lists (number or bullet) in cell upon enter loose list format on previous line but keeps it on actual.
-* Delete and backspace behavior on tables should be either disabled or should have some well defined behavior.
-Now it is pretty easy to destroy table in ugly way.
-* Definition of TableTrick is hacked in just to test if adding of rows and cols is easily possible - which is.
-Should be done differently so quill doesn't throw exception (it continues to work).
-* Undo/History breaks badly with cell deletions (disabled backspace could solve this).
+* Undo/History breaks badly with cell deletions (disabled for now, needs to be managed).
-* When loading delta of nested container in table cell, nested container loose format.
 * Containers need order similar to Inline.order.
 Otherwise delta is not canonical.
 * ...